This Film Gets It Right

-Before going any further, I need to state that I thoroughly dislike the title of Nymphomaniac: Volume I. For years I’ve argued against use of the term nymphomaniac.
+Before going any further, I need to state that I thoroughly dislike the title of Nymphomaniac: Volume I. For years, I’ve argued against the use of the term nymphomaniac.
 Frankly, it’s an antiquated and demeaning word used to denigrate sexual women.
 It is not a medical or psychiatric diagnosis, and it is certainly not helpful to anyone.
 Frankly, calling a hypersexual female a nymphomaniac is about as empathetic and insightful as calling an alcoholic a degenerate bum (which, sadly, was relatively common practice until only a few decades ago).
-That said, use of this shaming term may have been an intentional plot-related choice by von Trier as opposed to just an eye-catching title.
-Certainly the term is consistent with Joe’s shame-riddled self-image.
+That said, the use of this shaming term may have been an intentional plot-related choice by von Trier as opposed to just an eye-catching title.
+Certainly, the term is consistent with Joe’s shame-riddled self-image.
 In fact, she describes herself as a “bad person” almost immediately, and never once does she waver from this self-portrayal.

 Interestingly, Joe’s overarching negative self-image is consistent with the self-appraisal of nearly all hypersexual people, especially those who are female and must deal not only with their sexual acting out and its consequences, but with the degrading labels—slut, whore, tramp, nymphomaniac, and the like—that western society attaches to such women, regardless of whether those women are having a lot of sex because they enjoy it, because they are getting paid for it, or because it gives them a temporary sense of control over early-life trauma.
-Simply put, our society discourages women from being sexually assertive for any reason, and when a woman steps beyond the bounds of what is socially acceptable she becomes fair game for whatever abuse others wish to heap upon her—this despite the fact that in men hypersexual behavior is not only expected but applauded.
+Simply put, our society discourages women from being sexually assertive for any reason, and when a woman steps beyond the bounds of what is socially acceptable she becomes fair game for whatever abuse others wish to heap upon her—this despite the fact that in men, hypersexual behavior is not only expected but applauded.

 Examining Joe’s Actions